Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Tick bites can cause infections.
 People without a functioning spleen are at increased risk for an infection caused by Babesia, a germ transmitted by deer ticks.
 (This is not the same germ that causes Lyme disease.)

-If you receive a tick bite, remove the tick and contact your health care provider about what to do.
+If your child receives a tick bite, remove the tick and contact your care team about what to do.

 When going outdoors, wear protective clothing and use insect repellent to protect against ticks.

-If you travel to countries where malaria is common, take special precautions to avoid getting it.
+If you and your child travel to countries where malaria is common, take special precautions to avoid getting it.
 Use insect repellants, netting, and protective clothing to prevent bites from mosquitos, which can spread the illness.

-Before traveling to areas where malaria is common, ask your medical provider for a prescription for an anti-malaria medication.
+Before traveling to areas where malaria is common, ask your care team for a prescription for an anti-malaria medication.

-Wear a medical alert bracelet or necklace to alert health care providers that you do not have healthy spleen function in case you are unable to communicate in a medical emergency.
+Wear a medical alert bracelet or necklace to alert health care providers that your child does not have healthy spleen function in case they are unable to communicate in a medical emergency.

 Carry a wallet card with guidelines for health care professionals.
 Visit the COG Health Link on Precautions for People Without a Functioning Spleen for a copy of a card.